medialize/ally.js/issues.md

 * `audio` vs. `audio[controls]` in Firefox, IE11
 * `video` vs. `video[controls]` in Firefox, IE11 (Chrome, Safari ignore it entirely)
 * `iframe` focus in Firefox
+* find a way to prevent `focus` from being broadcast by AssistiveTechnology - otherwise feature detection MUST NOT be used - https://twitter.com/MarcoZehe/status/526844622778425345

 ## Gecko (Firefox) ##